marco-cos/CoLMDriver/README.md

 Note: make sure that the selected ports (1111,8888) are not occupied by other services.
 If you use other ports, please modify values of key 'comm_client' and 'vlm_client' in `simulation/leaderboard/team_code/agent_config/colmdriver_config.yaml` accordingly.

+### Rule-based Baseline
+A rule-based version of the CoLMDriver agent is available for benchmarking.
+Beyond the primary environment configuration, no additional setup is required to run this version.

 ---
 ## Benchmark Evaluation on InterDrive